Stunable/stella_site/README.txt

 To create this directory container, create a new virtual environment for this project named STELLA_ROOT.
 Then, install the necessary libraries from the project-included REQUIREMENTS file in the PROJECT_ROOT.
+You will have to edit your virtualenv activate script to support the custom settings configuration; more details in the settings README.

 Below is the directory structure and details for a generic deployment: